ascv/HyperLogLog/README.md

 Using only a single observable introduces inaccuracy into the results.
 For example, suppose all the elements of M have the same hash.
 This implies the elements are not distinct e.g. the cardinality is 1.
-However the rank of the hash may be very large so when the estimate for log_2(n) is computed the estimate will also be very large.
+However the rank of the hash may be large so when the estimate for log_2(n) is computed the estimate will be large and inaccurate.

-As an improvement, HLL divides M into m buckets and takes the maximum rank of each bucket.
+As an improvement HLL uses multiple observables.
+HLL divides M into m buckets and takes the maximum rank of each bucket.
 Then for each bucket, we have an estimate of log_2(n/m).
 These results are averaged using a harmonic mean and then multiplied by a bias-reducing constant [1].